 He concludes this stanza with the image of the crowd cheering on the race.
 The sound hung over the track “unhushed” until the race was over.

-In the fourth stanza the speaker wonders over what the horses actually remember of the past and what impact it has one their lives nowadays.
-At first he thinks that perhaps they are “plague[d]” by the memories as a human would be.
+In the fourth stanza, the speaker wonders over what the horses actually remember of the past and what impact it has on their lives nowadays.
+At first, he thinks that perhaps they are “plague[d]” by the memories as a human would be.
 Maybe the thoughts of past fame flit around the horses’ minds like flies around their ears— unceasing and eventually annoying.

 The speaker quickly changes his mind about this line of thought.
 He does not actually believe the horses are bothered by the lives they used to live.
 They are able to shake off the past and live in the present.
 They are much more concerned with the natural world around them.

 “Summer by summer” has gone by and “stolen away” the sounds of the crowds cheering.
 The only thing that’s left is what they have now, the “unmolesting meadows.”
 Their names have been “Almanacked,” or filed away and allowed to live on far from the horses themselves.